Pennsylvania Protective Orders Laws

 Pennsylvania has a protective order law that is triggered in domestic violence cases.
 Such court orders often state, for instance, that an abusive spouse may not come within a stated distance of another person for a period of time.
 In Pennsylvania, protective orders (also called "restraining orders") may also be used in stalking cases.

-The basic provisions of Pennsylvania's protective order laws are listed in the table below.
+The basic provisions of Pennsylvania's protective order laws are listed in the table below, while additional information follows.
 See Domestic Violence: Orders of Protection and Restraining Orders for more information.

 |Code Section||Domestic Relations 23 §6102, et seq.|

 |Activity Addressed by Order||Enjoin contact; exclude from dwelling, school, employment, or defendant provide suitable alternate housing; regarding minors: temporary custody, visitations, support; relinquish weapons; pay reasonable losses suffered as a result of abuse|

 |Duration of Order||emergency: expires at end of next business day; General: maximum 18 mos., may be extended indefinitely|

 |Penalty for a Violation of Order||Indirect criminal contempt: jail maximum 6 months and/or fine minimum $100 and maximum $1,000|

 |Who May Apply for Order||Adult or emancipated minor or any parent, adult household member, or guardian ad litem on behalf of minor or incompetent|

 |Can Fees Be Waived?||Yes, if petitioner prevails; if not, court decides whether petitioner able to pay|